+Figure 8 – Visual improvement, POC=31 (top: base layer, left: base ref is last, right: base ref is first)

 Lambda of enhancement layer

 The lambda of the enhancement layer has been modified by a factor of 0.8 or 1.25, without a clear conclusion.
 The R/D points are shifted on the EL R/D curve, but without significant objective or visual impact.